John Scofield: Biography

-He started what is referred to as his Blue Matter Band, with Dennis Chambers on drums, Gary Grainger on bass, and Mitchel Forman, Robert Aries, or Jim Beard on keyboards.
+He began his Blue Matter Band with Dennis Chambers on drums, Gary Grainger on bass, and Mitchel Forman, Robert Aries, or Jim Beard on keyboards.
 The band released the albums Blue Matter, Loud Jazz and Pick Hits Live.
 Marc Johnson formed Bass Desires with Peter Erskine, Bill Frisell, and Scofield.
-This "most auspicious [pairing] since John McLaughlin and Carlos Santana" recorded two albums, Bass Desires (1986) and Second Sight (1987).
+They recorded two albums, Bass Desires (1986) and Second Sight (1987).